 MaxKare hit this list for being the best treadmills under 500 that still comes with a ton of features.

 First and foremost, you get a bright LCD screen that’s visible whether you’re running in the middle of bright light or the early morning hours.

 With 15 preset modes, and no paywall to get to them, you can customize your running experience on a constant basis to keep everything fresh.

-I would have to say that the number one selling point of this treadmill is the copper motor, which runs pretty quietly during your entire experience.
+I would have to say that the number one selling point of this best treadmill is the copper motor, which runs pretty quietly during your entire experience.

 Even if you are used to a mostly silent running experience, this is noticeably better.